Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 The iMOD 3D Viewer supports visualizing grids in the following file
 formats:

 -  IDF files.
-Both equidistant and non-equidistant ugrids are supported.
+Both equidistant and non-equidistant UGRIDs are supported.

--  Ugrid files. the iMOD 3D Viewer can read ugrids that contain exclusively 2d elements such as triangles, quadrilaterals and other polygons.
-1d and 3d elements are not supported.
-In some cases, a layered grid can be encoded as a 2d grid with certain properties.
-See the Layered Ugrid chapter for more detail.
+-  UGRID files. the iMOD 3D Viewer can read UGRIDs that contain exclusively 2D elements such as triangles, quadrilaterals and other polygons.
+1D and 3D elements are not supported.
+In some cases, a layered grid can be encoded as a 2D grid with certain properties.
+See the Layered UGRID chapter for more detail.

 -  Grb.disu files.
 These files are written by modflow and contain an